 Red/Yellow Vegetables: Because different colored vegetables contain different nutrients, you want to include 5 servings of red/yellow vegetables each week (Not in one day).

 - Yellow or Red Bell Peppers

 Fruits: 3 Servings of fruit per day.
 Get creative with how you combine these servings with your other foods!
 I like to add fresh fruit like strawberries and blueberries to my greek yogurt.

-Vitamin C: Not only will this help keep your immune system going, Vitamin C is great for your developing baby’s immunities and fetal brain development.
-(Be careful before you go out and get a Vitamin C supplement – you can overdose yourself and your baby – speak with your doctor!)
-Get 1 serving of Vitamin C daily!
+Vitamin C: Not only will this help keep your immune system going, but Vitamin C is also great for your developing baby's immunities and fetal brain development.
+(Be careful before you go out and get a Vitamin C supplement - you can overdose yourself and your baby - speak with your doctor!)
+Get 1 serving of Vitamin C daily.

 Whole Grains: 4 servings of whole grains per day.
-Yes- I said whole grains!
-Skip the white bread and go straight for the hearty wheat breads.
-Note: If you eat a sandwhich, you likely have had 2 servings (2 slices of bread) of your grains.
+Yes - I said whole grains!
+Skip the white bread and go straight for the hearty wheat bread.
+Note: If you eat a sandwich, you likely have had 2 servings (2 slices of bread) of your grains.

-Oils – Olive Oil, Canola Oil (in baking), etc.
+- Oils - Olive Oil, Coconut Oil, etc.

 Water: Drink to thirst!
 Make sure you are getting AT LEAST 64 oz of pure water each day!